mpamurao/pokemon-academy/README.md

 <h4>Backend Technologies:</h4> React, Spring boot, PostgreSQL<br>

 <h3>User Story:</h3>
 <p>The class portal simulates the environment where students and teachers can view a class directory.
-There is a student portal and a teacher portal that provide different access levels.</p>
+There is a student portal and a teacher portal that provide different access levels.
+Class Portal follows a pokemon themed Pokemon Academy</p>
 <p>Students can create an account to view the available courses.
 A class can be added or removed from their schedule.</p>
 <p>Teachers can create an account to view the available courses.
 A teacher has the ability to create a new course or delete an existing course from the course directory.</p>